-Find out how much Prime Rib and Standing Rib Roast cost at Costco.
-Below you will find our guide to what’s available for the 2019 Christmas season.
+Find out how much Prime Rib Roast or Standing Rib Roast cost at Costco.
+Below you will find our guide to what's available for the 2022 Christmas season.
 We also talk about the price for Ribeye roasts and beef tenderloin.

 Turkey is clearly the king of Thanksgiving dinner.